Feat2GS: Probing Visual Foundation Models with Gaussian Splatting: Method

 where each Gaussian $\boldsymbol{G}_i$ is parameterized by: position $\boldsymbol x\in \mathbb{R}^3$, opacity $\alpha\in \mathbb{R}$, covariance matrix $\Sigma\in \mathbb{R}^{3\times 3}$, and three order of spherical harmonic (SH) coefficients $\left\{\boldsymbol c_i\in \mathbb{R}^{48}|i=1,2,...,n\right\}$.

-To prevent 3D Gaussians from being represented by the readout layer, we constrain the readout layer with a small number of parameters that forcing the 3D Gaussians are decoded from the features.
-Specifically, the readout layer is constructed using a 2-layer MLP with 256 units per-layer and ReLU activation.
+To ensure the readout layer acts purely as an information conduit rather than a memory storage, we minimize its parameters that forcing the 3D Gaussians are decoded from the features.
+Specifically, the readout layer is constructed using a 2-layer MLP with 256 units per-layer and ReLU activation instead alternatives like dense prediction transformer~\cite{Probe3D}.
+With ReLU activation, it forms the minimal setup for nonlinear mapping.
 Then we splat 3D Gaussians onto images via differentiable rasterization.
-Note that, to enable our method to evaluate casually captured, sparse, and uncalibrated images, we use an unconstrained stereo reconstructor~\cite{MASt3R,spann3r,MonST3R}, DUSt3R~\cite{DUSt3R} in our experiments, to initialize the camera poses $\boldsymbol{T}$, which are then jointly updated with the readout layer $\Theta$ using a simple photometric loss between renderings $\mathcal{R}$ and images $\mathcal{I}$:
+Note that, to enable our method to evaluate casually captured, sparse, and uncalibrated images, we use an unconstrained stereo reconstructor~\cite{MASt3R,spann3r,MonST3R}, DUSt3R~\cite{DUSt3R} in our experiments, to initialize camera poses $\boldsymbol{T}$, which are then jointly updated with the readout layer $g_{\Theta}^{(mode)}$ or freely-optimized Gaussian parameters $\boldsymbol{O}^{(mode)}$ in a specific mode, using a simple photometric loss between renderings $\mathcal{R}_{v}(\cdot)$ and images $\{\mathcal{I}_v\}_{v=1}^{N}$:

 To decouple the geometry and texture awareness, we propose three probing modes: \geo reads out geometric parameters from the 2D image features, and freely optimizes textural parameters $\boldsymbol{c}_i$: